HTTP Status Codes

 Frequently Asked Questions

-Common questions about HTTP 406 error
+Common interpretation questions about HTTP 406.

 It means the server understood the request but could not return a response in a format that matched the client's declared preferences.